CodinGame/maven3-builder/README.md

 This is the maven3 builder.
 It aims at building the project, that is:
   - create all the jar files
-  - copy the jars files all the dependencies into the /project/target/jars directory
+  - copy the jars files and all the dependencies into the /project/target/jars directory